-2. This Agreement does not require the transfer of any information which the parties are not permitted under their respective treaties, national laws, and regulations to transfer.
+2. This agreement does not require the transfer of any information which the parties are not permitted under their respective treaties, national laws, and regulations to transfer.

-3. Restricted data shall not be transferred under this Agreement.
+3. Restricted data shall not be transferred under this agreement.

-4. Sensitive nuclear technology shall only be transferred under this Agreement as provided for by an amendment to this Agreement.
+4. Sensitive nuclear technology shall not be transferred under this agreement unless provided for by an amendment to this agreement.